-Roger brain ams the slop in blandago STATEMENT where he has lived all his life.
-When I enquired about the use of Ord Parish Road, Rozer agraed to provide a statement and maggeted I also speak to his older brother Graham, who might remember more.

-Graham Bran had recently moved away from Llandogo and I spoke to him on the telephone.
-I did not press him for a statement as his wife had told me that he had been in ill-health.
-The telephone conversation was an 10 December 2001 and he told me the following There had never bean, to his knowledge, any restrictions on the public use of Ord Parish Road.

-He said that coal had been delivered by trucks to a coal dump at the and of Old Parish Road.
-Alan Brawn and Wilf Reynolds who lived in separate houses north of the Claddon ravine (i.e. some way north of the end of Old Parish Road) worked for bill Morgan, a local former.
-Bill Morgan would deliver coal to them from this dump, using a horse-drown sledge along the track that leads northwar around the ravine.
+Roger braven and the slop in Wandogs STATEMENT where he has lived all his life.
+When I enquired about dere use of Ord Parial Road, Rozer agraed to provide a statement and maggested I also speak to his older brother Graham, who might remember move.
+Graham Brain had receively mared away from Wandogo and I statement as his wife had told me press him for a statement as his wife had told me that he had been in ill-health.
+The telephone anversation was an 10 December 2001 and he told me the following These had never bean, to his knewledge, any restrictions as the public use of Ord Parish Road.
+He said that coal had been delivered by trucks to a coal dump at the and of Old Tarish Road.
+Alan Bran and will keynolds who lived in separate houses north of the Claddon ravine (i.e. some way north of the end of Old Parid Road) worked for bill Morgan, a local former.
+Bill Morgan would deliver coal to them from this drump, using a horse drown sledge along the track that leads northwar around the ravine.